capnspacehook/pandorasbox/README.md

 ### Memory Safety

 All files in the VFS are encrypted when not in use.
 When files from the VFS are opened, they are decrypted for the duration of the call that opened them.
 VFS files are then re-encrypted with a different random key when reading or writing from them is finished.
 That is, files in the VFS are only decrypted in memory for a brief time while the underlying data needs to be accessed.
 In other words, calling `Open()` on a VFS file **will not** decrypt it until `Close()` is called on it.
-It will only be decrypted in memory when it is internally opened by methods like `Read()`, `Write()`, `Truncate()`, etc. And it is immediately closed afterwards.
+It will only be decrypted in memory when it is internally opened by methods like `Read()`, `Write()`, `Truncate()`, etc. Internal decrypted buffers are wiped as soon as possible.
 So opening a VFS file and calling `Read()` on it 3 times will decrypt and re-encrypt it 3 times.
 This is to make sure data is encrypted in memory whenever possible.

+`pandorasbox` never wipes buffers that are owned by the user, so you will need to wipe buffers yourself when calling `Write()` for example if you don't want the buffer to stick around in memory unencrypted.

 For more information about the exact cryptographic code and algorithms used, refer to this repo: https://github.com/awnumar/memguard.